China-India border dispute could 'spiral out of control' China warns

 "In addition, some Indian people mistakenly believe their country's military is more powerful than China's.
 These misperceptions affect the rationality of Indian opinion and add pressure to India's China policy."

-The editorial claimed "the gap between China's and India's strength is clear."
+The editorial claimed "the gap between China's and India's strength is clear".

 "China does not want to turn border issues with India into a confrontation.
 This is goodwill and restraint from China.
 But China is confident in the situation at the border.
 It does not and will not create conflicts, but it fears no conflicts either.
 This policy is supported by both morality and strength.
 We will not trade our bottom line with anyone."